What is this place

 Location: Budva Riviera, at the village of Sveti Stefan; the islet is linked to the mainland by a narrow tombolo.

-How to get there: reach the landward end of the causeway via the Adriatic Highway or on foot through Miločer Park.
+Getting there: reach the landward end of the causeway via the Adriatic Highway or on foot through Miločer Park.

 Access: interior is closed; access stops at the security line on the causeway; views only from shore and public lookouts.